-I was born in Detroit on February 16, 1935, and attended high school in Inglewood, California.
+My name is Sonny Bono.
+I am an entertainer, record producer, singer, actor, and politician.
+I was born in Detroit on February 16, 1935, and I went to high school in Inglewood, California.
 My wife Cher and I gained fame in the 1960s as a pop/rock singing duo.
 With a droopy mustache and psychedelic clothes, I played a lovable goofball.
-I looked like a hippie with my fur vests, boots, and hair that was nearly down to my shoulder.
-I wrote, arranged, and produced many hit records with singles like "I Got You Babe" and "The Beat Goes On."
-We worked together, starring in a popular television variety show, The Sonny and Cher Show.
+I looked like a hippie with my fur vests, boots, and my hair that was nearly down to my shoulder.
+I wrote, arranged, and produced a number of hit records with singles like "I Got You Babe" and "The Beat Goes On."
+I have to admit that Cher received more attention as a performer than I did.
+We worked together through the mid-1970s starring in a popular television variety show, The Sonny and Cher Show.
 Gone were the vests and the boots.
-I now played the "straight man," and Cher was the comedienne.
-We divorced in 1975 but performed together for two more years.
+I now played the "straight man" and Cher was the comedienne.
+Although we divorced in 1975, we performed together for two more years.

 In 1986, Mary Whitaker and I were married.
-I entered politics after getting frustrated with the permits I needed to get from the City of Palm Springs to put up a sign at my Italian restaurant.
-I served four years (1988 to 1992) as the mayor of Palm Springs, where I worked to make the city more business-friendly and to create the Palm Springs International Film Festival.
+I decided to enter politics after getting frustrated with the permits I needed to get from the City of Palm Springs in order to put up a sign at my Italian restaurant.
+I served four years (1988 to 1992) as the mayor of Palm Springs where I worked to make the city more business-friendly and to create the Palm Springs International Film Festival.